MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-migrate-table-fields.md

     For more information, see [The Migration.json File](devenv-migration-json-file.md).
 2. Delete the entire table object for **TableA**.
-3. Complete the following steps to migrate**TableC** to the destination extension, but keep field **C-2** in the source extension:
+3. Complete the following steps for handling **TableC**.

-    1. In the app.json file, set up a dependency on the new destination extension.
+    1. In the app.json file, set up a dependency on the new destination extension **Ext Y**.
     2. Add a table extension object called **TableExtC**.
     3. Add a field definition for field **C-1** that matches its definition in the original **TableC** object.
     4. Delete the original **TableC** object.